usamashakoor12/firstproject/README.md

 git commands
 git config   this command is using for github set up user name and email git config -list    check for user name and email

+This is a new branch
+add new feature